|Nutritional Guidelines (per serving)|

 Few things are as wonderful as a hot, fresh-made doughnut.
 The aroma fills the kitchen and you can't wait to bite into the warm dough and drippy glaze.
 Well, except maybe for the frying part.
-It's can be quite a pain to set up a doughnut frying station not to mention the diet guilt over all that oil.
+It's can be quite a pain to set up a doughnut frying station.
 Fortunately, baked doughnuts taste great, especially warm from the oven with drippy glaze.
 Yes, of course, there's a drippy glaze.
 That's a doughnut requirement.

 I've made baked doughnuts in both mini and standard size doughnut pans but I also love making the "holes" in a mini muffin tin.
 As long as you don't overfill it, you get round little cakes that pop right out, ready for their glaze.
 Plus, making them mini just means I can have more and that's always my favorite part!